verrazzano/docs/content/en/docs/setup/install/perform/profiles.md

 ## Profile configurations

 The following table lists the Verrazzano components that are enabled by default with each profile.
+Some components are disabled by default; to access these features, you must first enable them.
+In general, if they are initially disabled upon installation, then you can enable them post-installation.
+For information on how to do this, see [Edit the Verrazzano resource]({{< relref "/docs/setup/modify-installation#edit-the-verrazzano-resource" >}}).

 Note that you can customize any Verrazzano installation regardless of the profile.

 | Component                   | dev | prod | managed-cluster |
 |-----------------------------|:---:|:----:|:---------------:|